SohamMalakar/Fun-Assembly/README.md

 ]
 ```

-Here, the compiler checks if the values of the variables `$var1` and `$var2` are equal.
-If they are, the compiler jumps to the label `$LOOP`.
+Here, the interpreter checks if the values of the variables `$var1` and `$var2` are equal.
+If they are, the interpreter jumps to the label `$LOOP`.
 Otherwise, it exits the loop.

 ---